stacksgov/sips/sips/sip-010/sip-010-fungible-token-standard.md

 Developers who wish to interact with a fungible token contract should first be provided, or keep track of, various different fungible token implementations.
 When validating a fungible token contract, they should fetch the interface and/or source code for that contract.
 If the contract implements the trait, then the wallet can use this standard's contract interface for making transfers and getting balances.

+Downstream consumers of contracts that implement this trait should be aware that the `name` and `symbol` function are not guaranteed to be globally unique.
+Because of this, consumers should be advised that `name` and `token` are only hints to provide a more human-readable experience.
+Care should always be taken to verify that a contract's identifier matches that of the token a client is intending to interact with.

 ## Use of post conditions

 In addition to built-in methods for fungible token contracts, the Stacks blockchain includes a feature known as Post Conditions.
 By defining post conditions, users can create transactions that include pre-defined guarantees about what might happen in that contract.